tarun-nagpal-github/gatsby-blog/content/blog/what-are-solid-principles.md

         }
     }

-So in the constructor we are creating different components, WifiManager and BluetoothManager.
+So in the constructor, we are creating different components, WifiManager and BluetoothManager.
 These are **hidden dependencies**.
 These are called hidden because the calling class(which calls new Phone()) can not see these dependencies, it cant see our phone is dependent on which components.

 So below is the better version: